Leon Levy Native Plant Preserve

 Phase II aspired to feature other Bahamian ecosystems and make additional educational opportunities available to the Preserve visitors.
 Major new additions included a native plant propagation center, designed by the landscape architect, a freshwater wetland created from a pre-existent agricultural cistern, and a historical agricultural exhibition garden located on the site’s most fertile soils, made rich from eons of rainwater erosion from higher ground.
 Phase II also incorporated the careful excavation of underground formations of limestone oxidized through rainwater erosion, exposing hidden site geology to visitors.

-In April 2019, the Leon Levy Native Plant Preserve became the first institution in The Bahamas to be designated a BGCI accredited botanic garden.
-Issued by Botanic Gardens Conservation International, this tier of accreditation recognizes institutions for their achievements in plant conservation.
+In April 2019, the Leon Levy Native Plant Preserve became the first institution in the Bahamas to be designated an accredited botanic garden by Botanic Gardens Conservation International.
+This tier of accreditation recognizes institutions for their achievements in plant conservation.